 As 2019 came to a close, we received game-changing news.
-The Putman family of Penn Color Inc. confirmed that they were planning to bestow a gift to Heritage Conservancy, and we are excited to share that they donated \$1 million to our organization!
+The Putman family of Penn Color Inc. confirmed that they were planning to bestow a \$1 million gift to Heritage Conservancy.

-As Kevin Putman, Jr. stated about this decision, "We wanted to give Heritage Conservancy the flexibility to use the funds in the area that will be the most impactful for your organization and makes the most sense.
-If we can equip your organization to be more successful, then we want to commit to that by providing flexibility and agility toward what you are looking to accomplish."
+As Kevin Putman, Jr. stated about this decision, "We wanted to provide Heritage Conservancy the flexibility to use the funds in the areas that will be most impactful for the organization, and clearly the leadership of the Conservancy is best equipped to do just that."

-This funding will go toward resource protection and matinenance of our owned properties and monitoring our existing conservation easements and defending them when called upon.
+This funding will go toward resource protection, maintenance of our owned properties, and monitoring our existing conservation easements and defending them when called upon.